egr-314-team-304/egr-314-team-304/user-needs-benchmarking.md

 Negative Comments<br>
 Voice of the Customer<br>
 "Looks worse in person than in the picture.
 My average (7 1/2 hat size) head swims in this so the brim blocks my visitor.
-The fans don’t really cool the head/face.
+The fans don’t cool the head/face.
 Blocks view and don't look good."<br>
 <br>